GetPageSpeed/docker-images/README.md

 By using the repository name `GetPageSpeed/docker-images`, you clearly communicate the purpose of the repository.
 The structure and documentation ensure that it is easy to navigate, use, and contribute to, making it a robust solution for maintaining Docker images with GetPageSpeed LTS support.

+### TODO

+Rebuild upon release of `getpagespeed-extras-release` to bring the latest changes in the GetPageSpeed configuration.